iNafey/yamtl-pygments-lexer/maintenance.md

 * MkDocs Material token styles cheatsheet
 * How to package the yamtl-pygments-lexer plugin
 * How to deploy the plugin to PyPI
-* How to add custom styles in MkDocs Material

 ## Edit/Update the YAMTL Lexer